Are Politicians Responsive to Mass Shootings? Evidence from U.S. State Legislatures: Data and Methods

-As seen in Figure \ref{fig:affected_districts_US} and Table \ref{tab:shootings_in_study}, the shootings we consider as ``treatments'' in this paper happened in different legislative districts across a wide time period, and in different states.
-Given this heterogeneity in treatment timing and location, traditional difference-in-differences (DiD) estimators (such as two-way fixed effects) are not appropriate for this setting as they fail to account for fluctuations in the effects of treatment due to adaptation, changing environmental conditions, or the immediacy of responses among treated units \citep{goodman_did_treatment_timing_2021}.
-For these reasons, we follow a stacked DiD estimation strategy similar to one used by \citet{cengiz_stacked_2019} to account for varied treatment timing and treatment effects.
-In Section \ref{app:california_csdid}, we validate these results by employing the staggered DiD estimation strategy proposed by \citet{callaway_did_multiple_t_2021}.
+As seen in Figure \ref{fig:affected_districts_US} and Table \ref{tab:shootings_in_study}, the shootings we consider as treatments occurred across different legislative districts, states, and time periods.
+Given this heterogeneity in treatment timing, traditional two-way fixed effects estimators are inappropriate, as they fail to account for variation in treatment effects due to staggered adoption \citep{goodman_did_treatment_timing_2021}.
+We therefore employ a stacked difference-in-differences (DiD) estimation strategy following \citet{cengiz_stacked_2019}.